gentle movement, grounded wisdom

 Schedule a free consultation

 We want you to feel comfortable in our community.
-So we’d love to say hello and help you decide if our classes and services are right for you.
+So we’d love to say hello and help you decide if our yoga classes and services are right for you.

 “May it be a light to you in dark places, when all other lights go out.”